Sign up to our regular newsletters that connect Sport NZ to all those involved in the play, active recreation and sport sector.

 Play Streets is a great way of ensuring play keeps happening in our communities.

-Neighbourhoods don’t get together and play like they like they used to – some people worry about safety, some think that playing outside comes with big risks, and some people feel disconnected from their neighbours.
+Neighbourhoods don’t get together and play like they used to – some people worry about safety, some think that playing outside comes with big risks, and some people feel disconnected from their neighbours.
 Technology has also impacted how we play, and families have competing priorities that take them away from playing.

 Play Streets are a fun way for tamariki, rangatahi and whānau to play outside, be active, get to know each other, and change the way we experience our neighbourhoods.
 There are lots of benefits for everyone taking part – whether you’re a parent or caregiver, neighbour or tamariki.